manyahin/temperature_outside/README.md

 # Analog to digital converter.

-Goal is receive a data from a temperature sensor conneted to Arduno board by analog input.
+The goal is receive a data from a temperature sensor conneted to Arduno board by analog input.
 And by serial port transfer a data to computer for future analysis and visualisation.

-# Used tehcnologies.
+## Used tehcnologies.

 Temperature sensor is TMP36.
 Arduino UNO.
 MongoDB to storage a data.
 Web and dygraphs to visualisation a data.

-# Calculating
+## Calculating

 One document safe one minute in seconds.
 One full document equal to 905 bytes.